circletron/circletron/readme.md

 targetBranches: ^(release/|main$|master$|develop$)
 ```

 will cause jobs within `project1` to run when changes are detected in either `project1`, `project2` or `project3`.
-When scanning for where a PR has branched from the first commit that matches the `targetBranches` regex is considered to be the branchpoint.
-All jobs are run for commits to a branch matching `targetBranches`.
+When scanning for where a PR has branched from the first commit that belongs to a branch matching the `targetBranches` regex is considered to be the branchpoint.
+All jobs are run for pushes to a branch matching `targetBranches`.

 ## Details